-The classification of students at Coahoma Junior College is as follows: Freshman a student who has fewer than 28 semester hours credit.
-Sophomore -a student who has earned 28 or more semester hours credit.
-Full-time student -a student who is enrolled in 12 or more semester hours of work in a given semester.
-Part-time student or special student - a student who is enrolled in fewer than 12 semester hours of work in a given semester.
+The classification of students at Coahoma Community College is as follows: Freshman -a student who has fewer than 28 semester hours credi Sophomore -a student who has earned 28 or more semester hours credit.
+Full-time student - a student who is enrolled in 12 or more semester how of work in a given semester.
+Part-time student or special student - a student who is enrolled in fewer than 12 semester hours of work in a givsemester.